Quiz on The Rise and Fall of the Roman Empire

 Ans. (a)

-Which Roman Emperor is famously known for building a wall across northern Britain to defend the Roman province against Scottish tribes?
+Which Emperor is famously known for building a wall across northern Britain to defend the Roman province against Scottish tribes?

 (a) Trajan